Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays: Introduction

+Finally, large, square elements have been used in sparse arrays with ultrasound localization microscopy (ULM) \cite{favre_boosting_2022,favre_transcranial_2023,haidour_multi-lens_2025}.
+With very large elements, the directivity of elements raises the minimum F-number of the array, degrading resolution.
+In this case, researchers overcame this issue by placing a diverging lens over individual elements (as opposed to over the entire aperture) to widen the element directivity \cite{haidour_multi-lens_2025}.
+A wider directivity will introduce grating lobes into the point-spread function (PSF) of the imaging system when the array pitch is greater than one wavelength.
+The lens approach is successful with ULM because ULM displays the tracks of moving microbubbles over many thousands of frames, and the microbubble localization and tracking algorithms ignore grating lobes.
+However, for B-mode imaging, grating lobes create artifacts that can obscure other image details \cite{paul_side_1997,gardner_grating_2024}, meaning a lens which allows grating lobes to appear is not desirable.

 The design we propose is a periodic matrix array with large, square elements.
 Rather than using a lens, we also propose the use of adaptive or non-linear beamformers for the task of regaining resolution lost by increased element directivity.
 Several beamformers have been studied for their effectiveness at improving resolution and contrast.
 The Null Subtraction Imaging (NSI) beamformer has been shown to greatly improve resolution in 2D B-mode images \cite{agarwal_improving_2019}, and reduce grating lobe artifacts \cite{kou_grating_2022,gardner_grating_2024}.
 The NSI beamformer was also recently implemented on a 2D array for 3D imaging \cite{yociss_null_2021}.
 Coherence factor beamformers have often been used for improving contrast, and they can have benefits to resolution as well.
 Recently, a Directional Coherence Factor (DCF) beamformer was proposed specifically for use in matrix arrays \cite{wu_directional_2025}, which calculates coherence on directional projections of matrix data, then combines directions for improved resolution.
 The Minimum Variance (MV) beamformer has also been shown to greatly improve resolution for 1D arrays \cite{synnevag_adaptive_2007}, but has not been extensively used on 2D matrix arrays due to computational complexity.
 Therefore, we implemented MV on the same directional projections as DCF to reduce the data size \cite{wu_directional_2025}.
-The resolution improvement makes these beamformers attractive for solving the issues one would encounter when creating an array with a larger pitch and element size.
+The resolution improvement makes these beamformers attractive for solving the grating lobe and directivity issues from a larger pitch and element size.

 The goals of this paper are to demonstrate how larger elements can lead to larger apertures without increase to element count and to determine which beamformer is best for maintaining resolution with large elements.
 To test our approach of using large, square elements, we used a commercial matrix array and electronically coupled adjacent elements to act as if they were one element.
 To demonstrate a larger aperture, we also used a positioning system to acquire data from a virtual aperture where data was collected in quadrants.
 Images were beamformed with DAS, NSI, DCF, and MV beamformers for quality comparison.